The Bankrate promise

 ETFs are typically passively managed, meaning that the fund usually holds a fixed number of securities based on a specific preset index of investments.
 In contrast, many mutual funds are actively managed, with professional investors trying to select the investments that will rise and fall.

-For example, the Standard & Poor’s 500 index is perhaps the world’s best-known index, and it forms the basis for many ETFs.
-Other popular indexes include the Dow Jones Industrial Average and the Nasdaq 100 index.
+For example, the Standard & Poor’s 500 index is perhaps the world’s best-known index, and it forms the basis of many ETFs.
+Other popular indexes include the Dow Jones Industrial Average and the Nasdaq Composite index.
 ETFs based on these funds – they’re called index funds – just buy and hold whatever is in the index and make no active trading decisions.

 ETFs trade on a stock exchange during the day, unlike mutual funds that trade only after the market closes.
 With an ETF you can place a trade whenever the market is open and know exactly the price you’re paying for the fund.